nsfm/dualsense-ts/README.md

 ### Linux - can't use multiple controllers over Bluetooth

 Identical Bluetooth devices are not given separate HID interfaces under some circumstances.
 You may still use multiple USB-connected controllers plus one Bluetooth controller.

-### Linux - can't access factory info over Bluetooth connection in Node.js

-Factory info uses the HID SET_REPORT feature report protocol, which the Linux kernel's `hid_playstation` driver does not pass through over Bluetooth.
-This mainly limits your ability to check the controller's body color and serial number.
-Factory info is still available over USB or Bluetooth in the browser.
-See [LINUX_HID.md](LINUX_HID.md) for investigation details.

 ## Other Dualsense Variants